Dashboard pages are pages you create in the Editor that only appear on your site’s Dashboard.

-You can use Dashboard pages to create a custom back office where you and your can manage your business and the content in your Live database.
+You can use Dashboard pages to create a custom back office where you and your contributors can manage your business and the content in your Live database.
 Because only you and your contributors can access your Dashboard, no other visitor to your site will be able to see or use these pages.

 Important: Although non-contributor site visitors cannot access your dashboard pages, anyone can see any of your public page code, including the page code in dashboard pages.

-You add Dashboard pages to your site differently than you add regular pages (see ).
+You add Dashboard pages to your site differently than you add regular pages (see below).
 Dashboard pages also do not appear on the Velo Sidebar; you can find them in the Dashboard Pages section of the Menus and Pages panel.